milesgwood/milesgwood.github.io/pages/setup/monkeymedia.md

 # Adding New Music

-Download the music to the `Dropbox/New Music Folder`
+Download the music to the `Dropbox/New Music` Folder Move ready files to the `SendToMonkeyMedia` folder
+On startup MM will auto organize those files.

+If you then edit the tags then you need to:
+1. Sync Tags - `Ctrl + s`
+2. Auto Organize - `Ctrl - r`

 ## New Music Settings